 ?>

-- Upload the file to your WordPress site’s root directory using an FTP client or your hosting file manager.
+Next, upload this file to your site’s root directory using an FTP client or the file manager in your hosting control panel.

 Additional Comment Settings